eriky/Wordpress-Development-Skeleton/README.md

 You can add more bind mounts like this to develop more plugins or a theme.

-This setup has a a few advantages:
+This setup has a few advantages:

 - Your code is easily accessible
 - You can easily add your code to version control